Table of Contents

 Dark Horse, Old Kōloa Town

 What used to be Koloa Hongwanji Mission social hall is now a minimalistic, airy coffee shop.
-The company’s roots are in San Diego, which might seem odd until one learns its founder grew up on The Garden Island.
+The company’s roots are in San Diego, which might seem odd until one learns its founder grew up in The Garden Isle.
 They’re known for their cold brew, and the Kaua’i location serves one with an exclusive haupia (coconut!) foam.

 Dark Horse Coffee Roasters, 5521 Kōloa Rd, Kōloa, HI 96756